 No matter which Sensitive Group you may fall in, you should be diligent in your awareness of the air quality and protect yourself accordingly.

-SUPER SEAL Filter Choices
+STYLE SEAL Filter Choices

 We have combined the AQI with our recommended filter for each level based on whether you are sensitive or not and if you want to be more cautious or not.
 We have also taken breathability and your comfort into consideration.
 We want you to be inclined to wear your STYLE SEAL PAF even when the air is in the Yellow or Orange level.
 Even the SS-80 filter offers high levels of up 99% filtration